 - 1. Prepares correspondence, maintains files according to the established filing system and safeguards their security. - 2.
 Assists other College officers, with the approval of the President, in confidential and sensitive matters. - 3.
-Orders and prepares all mailings and invitations for the President's office (Christmas cards, graduation, Matthew 25, etc.). - 4.
-Prepares the College Almanac annually. - 5.
-Serves as Secretary for the Board of Administration, prepares the agenda and compiles and prepares the minutes for each meeting. - 6.
-Serves as Secretary to the Board of Trustees and Board of Directors and prepares all communication with the Board of Trustees and other overseeing groups. - 7.
-Organizes and facilitates Board of Trustee meetings, including socials prior to meetings. - 8.
-Prepares and distributes the background materials for the Board of Trustee meetings. - 9.
-Tracks Board of Trustee members' terms and notifies the President regarding expiration of terms. - 10.
-Schedules and prepares agendas for both the College Board of Directors and the Iowa Society of the Divine Word Board of Directors meetings and files original copy of minutes. - 11.
-Schedules the use of rooms for meetings involving the President's office; ensures the availability of materials needed for meetings. - 12.
-Assists in welcoming members of the Board of Trustees, and other visitors who have business with the President. - 13.
-Produces in timely fashion the minutes of all meetings. - 14.
-Assists the President in the management of details for special events sponsored by the President's Office. - 15.
-Arranges the Advent/Christmas Luncheon. - 16.
+Publishes weekly The LOG, an internal communication news bulletin. - 4.
+Orders and prepares all mailings and invitations for the President's office (Christmas cards, graduation, Matthew 25, etc.). - 5.
+Prepares the College Activities and Liturgical Calendar annually. - 6.
+Serves as Secretary for the Board of Administration, prepares the agenda and compiles and prepares the minutes for each meeting. - 7.
+Serves as Secretary to the Board of Trustees and Board of Directors and prepares all communication with the Board of Trustees and other overseeing groups. - 8.
+Organizes and facilitates Board of Trustee meetings, including socials prior to meetings. - 9.
+Prepares and distributes the background materials for the Board of Trustee meetings. - 10.
+Tracks Board of Trustee members' terms and notifies the President regarding expiration of terms. - 11.
+Schedules and prepares agendas for both the College Board of Directors and the Iowa Society of the Divine Word Board of Directors meetings and files original copy of minutes. - 12.
+Schedules the use of rooms for meetings involving the President's office; ensures the availability of materials needed for meetings. - 13.
+Assists in welcoming members of the Board of Trustees, and other visitors who have business with the President. - 14.
+Produces in timely fashion the minutes of all meetings. - 15.
+Assists the President in the management of details for special events sponsored by the President's Office. - 16.
+Arranges the Advent/Christmas Luncheon. - 17.
 Arranges the DWC Recognition Award Luncheon held in the spring of each year.
-Orders gifts and plaques according to the schedule for years of service to the College. - 17.
+Orders gifts and plaques according to the schedule for years of service to the College. - 18.
 Coordinates the awarding of employee service pins at the Opening Prayer Service and updates years of service annually.
-Orders pins for 10, 20, 30, etc. years of service. - 18.
-Arranges and coordinates retirement/departure celebrations for faculty and staff.
+Orders pins for 10, 20, 30, etc. years of service.

-- 19. Plans and coordinates the arrangements for the Matthew 25 Award in partnership with Public Relations. - 20.
-Serves as secretary for the Presidential Forum, the External Affairs Council, and other meetings requested by the President. - 21.
-Maintains the original copy, and makes revisions, for all College handbooks and policy manuals, in consultation with the Board of Administration, to ensure that informational content is up-to-date and consistent throughout. - 22.
+- 19. Arranges and coordinates retirement/departure celebrations for faculty and staff. - 20.
+Plans and carries out all arrangements for Matthew 25 Award. - 21.
+Coordinates the F.A.N.
+(Friends Across Nations) Club. - 22.
+Serves as secretary for the Presidential Forum, the Academic and Formation Advisory Council, External Affairs Council, Scholarship Advisory Committee, and other meetings requested by the President. - 23.
+Maintains the original copy, and makes revisions, for all College handbooks and policy manuals, in consultation with the Board of Administration, to ensure that informational content is up-to-date and consistent throughout. - 24.
 Prepares and distributes policy revisions and new policy information to all concerned parties as directed.
-Forwards the information for placement on the college website. - 23.
-Prepares and updates faculty and administrator contracts. - 24.
-Files original contracts and distributes copies of contracts to appropriate personnel. - 25.
-Keeps a timeline of important dates for contracts and informs the President and the Vice President for Academic Affairs in advance of important dates and anniversaries. - 26.
+Forwards the information for placement on the college website. - 25.
+Prepares and updates faculty and administrator contracts. - 26.
+Files original contracts and distributes copies of contracts to appropriate personnel. - 27.
+Keeps a timeline of important dates for contracts and informs the President and the Vice President for Academic Affairs in advance of important dates and anniversaries. - 28.
 Other duties/responsibilities as assigned by the President.